 In addition to the basic information above, there are rules governing highly compensated employees (HCE) and specific rules impose by your 401(k) plan administrator.
 To understand the specifics that apply to you, be sure to review your employer’s plan documents and contact the plan administrator for more information.

-Secondly, participation in your employer’s retirement plan limits how much you can contribute to your Traditional IRA.
+Realize, too, that participation in your employer’s retirement plan limits how much you can contribute to your Traditional IRA.
 For more information, please take a look at Contribution Limits for Traditional and Roth IRAs.

-Source: 401(k) Resource Guide – Plan Participants – Limitation on Elective Deferrals at IRS.gov.
+Reference: 401(k) Resource Guide – Plan Participants – Limitation on Elective Deferrals at IRS.gov.